Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 Flags around the Washington Monument, DC, USA

-On the last day of your Itinerary for Washington DC in Three Days, head into the Penn Quarter District (or travel to a nature park or the zoo) and end the night with a divine dinner.
+To wrap up your Itinerary for Washington DC in Three Days, head into the Penn Quarter District and end the night with a divine dinner.

 Penn Quarter

-Start with a coffee and croissant from Dolcezzo, a locals’ favorite coffee and gelato shop in the CityCenter DC shopping district – then navigate on foot to the best sights in the neighborhood.
+Start with a coffee and croissant from Dolcezzo, a locals’ favorite coffee and gelato shop in the CityCenter DC shopping mall.
+Then navigate on foot to the best sights in the neighborhood.

 Chinatown

-Once properly caffeinated, check out the other sophisticated shops before making your way east into Chinatown.
-If you walk along H Street, you stumble onto the Friendship Arch – an ornamental Chinese gate.
+Once properly fueled, check out any other sophisticated shops that catch your eye, before making your way to Chinatown.
+If you walk east along H Street, you stumble onto the Friendship Arch.
+The ornamental Chinese gate marks what’s left of the small DC Chinatown.

 Pennsylvania Avenue